 Option Four – GPA below 2.50, Portfolio

-* This program is not available to residents of all states.
-Please contact a University Enrollment Coach for details.
+*Please contact a University Enrollment Coach for details.

 Core Courses (18 credits)